This was my second visit to Pandharpur Wari. You can read about my first trip here.

 How this man anticipated the demand and provided the supply is worth noting.
 There is always an opportunity, we just need to grab it.

 It was a long day but indeed a very exciting one.

-For more information about Pandharpur wari please see this link.
+For more INFORMATION and PICTURES about Pandharpur wari please see this link.